Benefits of rosemary/sbkinews.in

 Immune System Support

-Rosemary supports the immune system through its antibacterial, antiviral, and antifungal properties.
+Rosemary has antibacterial, antiviral and antifungal properties that help the immune system.
 Regular consumption of rosemary, whether as a tea, supplement, or culinary herb, can help reduce the risk of infections and hasten recovery.
-Its antimicrobial properties extend to preventing food spoilage, making it a natural preservative in addition to a health booster.
+It is a health booster and also helps in preventing food spoilage because of its antimicrobial properties that act as a natural preservative.

 Benefits of rosemary